Probate Q&A Series

 Detailed Answer

-When someone passes away owning a brokerage account in their name, that account becomes part of their probate estate.
+When someone passes away owning a brokerage account in their name, that account becomes part of their probate estate, unless it passes by beneficiary designation, joint ownership with right of survivorship, or another nonprobate transfer.
 A personal representative (also called an executor or administrator) must follow specific steps under North Carolina law to manage, sell and distribute those assets.

 1. Appointment of Personal Representative